IBM/event-streams/_11.2/04-schemas/07-using-schemas-with-rest-producer.md

 - `<avro-encoded-message>` with your avro encoded message.

 The `es-cert.pem` certificate is downloaded by running the following command:\\
-`kubectl es certificates --format pem`
+`cloudctl es certificates --format pem`

 The `user.key` and `user.crt` files are downloaded in a .zip file by clicking **Generate credentials** in the **Producer endpoint and credentials** section of **Connect to this cluster** or **Connect to this topic**, selecting **Mutual TLS certificate**, following the instructions in the wizard and clicking **Download certificates**.